mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 ### :frontends

-These settings tell akkoma which frontend files to serve the user.
+These settings tell Akkoma which frontend files to serve the user.

 See: [Frontend Management](../frontend_management)